-There sure is a lot to love about Adobe’s suite of creative software, but the main point is that Adobe is the industry standard for professionals and wanna be professionals alike.
-If you absolutely need the very best in terms of features and support then you really have no choice, you will need Adobe’s creative suite.
+There sure is a lot to love about Adobe’s suite of creative software.
+The main point is, Adobe is the industry standard for professionals and wanna be professionals alike.
+If you absolutely need the very best in terms of features and support, you will need Adobe’s creative suite.
 Adobe’s creative cloud may be the place to start for you if that’s the case.
-In this write up, we’re going to look at some of the best Adobe Photoshop alternatives that can really get the job done.
+In this write up, we’re going to look at some of the best Adobe Photoshop alternatives. that can really get the job done.

 When Adobe shifted Photoshop and nearly all of its other products to a subscription model in 2013, it prompted an outcry from customers who didn’t want to be locked into monthly fee cycle.
 Four years later, despite the move being apparently successful for Adobe, subscription pricing continues to be a point of contention for many people, turning into an opportunity for many Image editing software developers.

 But paying $10 “every month”, is not something we would like to pay for an Image editing software.
 For the rest of us mortals. there are plenty of FREE options that can yield the same results with a little effort, so here goes some of the best Adobe Photoshop Alternatives.

 Top 10 best Photoshop Alternatives